November 26

 This is an important USP, especially in competition with purely mechanical „cheap offers“.

-As part of the certification process, topics such as Data protection, confidentiality and information security especially in connection with ISO 17100 and optionally ISO 9001.
+As part of the certification process, topics such as data protection, confidentiality, and information security are also addressed – particularly in connection with ISO 17100 and optionally ISO 9001.

-This is crucial for industries with sensitive data (e.g. life sciences, legal, finance).
-You can communicate clearly:
+This is crucial for industries handling sensitive data (e.g. life sciences, legal, finance).
+You can clearly communicate:

 • Confidential documents are processed according to defined rules

-• Access is regulated, data paths are documented
+• Access is regulated, and data flows are documented

-• Risks due to insecure tools or workflows are minimised
+• Risks from insecure tools or workflows are minimized

 In times of cyberattacks and strict data protection legislation, this is another argument why customers should for a certified and against choose a non-certified provider.

-ISO certification is a powerful lever for your Marketing - especially if you use them actively.
-Many successful agencies communicate their certificates prominently on their websites and in their offers, Presentations and social media.
+An ISO certification is a powerful lever for your marketing – especially if you actively use it.
+Many successful agencies prominently communicate their certificates on their website, in proposals, presentations, and social media.

-• Case Studies, how certification has increased trust and sales
+• Case studies showing how certification has increased trust and revenue

 • Website header and footer